 We are by no means trashing the THOW community (we love them!) the Skoolie just better fit our lifestyle and plans.

-Brittany is a UX Designer for an agency in Sarasota, FL.
+Brittany is a Creative Strategist for an agency in Sarasota, FL.
 When she’s not at her day job, she’s runs her own digital design agency One Fish Two, Inc.

 Steven is currently on his last year of nursing school.
 He plans on pursuing travel nursing!

 Yes we do!